AkhilSharma90/Akhil-Tutorials-Website/content/docs/keras/keras/training_models_on_arbitrary_data_sources.md

 ---
-title: "3.
-Training models on arbitrary data sources"
+title: "Training models on arbitrary data sources"
 description: "All Keras models can be trained and evaluated on a wide variety of data sources, independently of the backend you're using."
 icon: "K"
 draft: false